hove-io/navitia_sdk_docs/aroundme/ios/0.2.0/getting_started.md

 </div>

-### How to configure Data?
+#### How to configure Data

-Follow one of the steps below:
+{: .no_toc }

 - Using JSON file

 The JSON file should be added to the main bundle of your project.
-Please check the example below to know more about the structure of the configuration JSON file:
+Check the example below to know more about the structure of the configuration JSON file:

 ```json
     {